 OSU targets invasive stink bug that threatens valuable crops

-Halting pest's spread in Oregon is vital to future of hazelnut, wine industries
+Halting pest's spread in Oregon is vital to future of hazelnut, small fruit, wine industries

-Recognizing the pest's threat to Oregon agriculture, the OSU Extension Service is teaching farmers how to acclimate to the stink bug's behavior and it's teaching people how to distinguish it from look-alikes.
-OSU researchers have also combed the state for the bug, finding it in 13 counties – including all of the Willamette Valley – and even near some large agricultural operations.
+Recognizing the pest's threat to Oregon agriculture, the OSU Extension Service is teaching farmers how to identify symptoms originating from the pest's damage, as well as teaching people how to distinguish it from look-alikes.
+OSU researchers have also combed the state for the bug, finding it in 18 counties.
+The pest has been located in all major fruit producing regions – including all of the Willamette Valley – and near some large agricultural operations.

-Additionally, OSU is studying a possible nonpesticide solution: a tiny wasp from China.
+OSU is studying a possible long-term nonpesticide solution: a tiny wasp from China.
 Smaller than a pinhead, the wasp lays its eggs in the stink bug's eggs, thus preventing them from hatching.

 Source: OSU entomologist Vaughn Walton